High-Yield Savings Account Comparison

 Who pays more interest on $10,000?
 Newtek Bank pays $20 more than Openbank annually ($420 vs $400).

-Choose Newtek Bank if getting the best rate matters most, or mobile app quality matters.
+Choose Newtek Bank if getting the best rate matters most, or you're an Android user.

 Comparison of Newtek Bank vs Openbank savings accounts